Featured in...

 If you suspect the debt collectors contacting you are not abiding by the rules, you can always complain.

-How do I Complain About ICB?
+How do I Complain About Insurance Collections Bureau?

 If you think that ICB has been unreasonable or behaved inappropriately, you can make a complaint.
 You can also make a complaint if you feel that they have broken any of the Financial Conduct Authority’s (FCA) guidelines.